Hey team! I am so excited to tell you this story. [Tell your volunteers about a recent win in your ministry.]

 At least once this month, choose a volunteer to celebrate.
 Add their picture and a few sentences about what makes them awesome!

 On a scale of 1-5, how helpful are these emails?
 We’d love to hear from you.
-Just reply to this email.
-Then give us a 1 if you hate them and a 5 if you love them.
+Just reply to this email and give us a 1 if you hate them and a 5 if you love them.